 Can I use a free VPN for Canada?

 We generally advise readers to avoid free VPN services.
-If security and privacy are a concern to you, consider that free VPNs still need to make money somehow.
+If security and online privacy are a concern to you, consider that free VPNs still need to make money somehow.
 To do this, they often record usage activity, insert advertisements into web pages, and inject tracking cookies into web browsers.
 This defeats the purpose of a VPN when it comes to privacy.

 In some cases, shady free VPN apps have been known to spread malware.
 Some are expected of being honeypots for intelligence agencies and law enforcement.